Launch Quality Inspector

 LAUNCH QUALITY INSPECTOR

 Our quality inspectors are responsible for being the last line of defense in assuring mission success.
-You will perform in-process inspections and verify that all key performance and design characteristics are met or exceeded during test preparation and acceptance testing.
+You will perform in-process inspections and verify that all key performance and design characteristics are met or exceeded during launch preparation and recovered booster processing.
 You will be working hands on with the most cutting edge rocket technology currently available and will be part of history.

-- Inspect, verify, and proactively support Structures and Propulsion development and acceptance testing; assuring adherence to design, specification, and testing requirements.
+- Inspect, verify, and proactively support vehicle integration, in-space payload, booster recovery, and launch ground operations; assuring adherence to design, specification, and testing requirements.

 - Document production and test anomalies in accordance with prescribed procedures and process as required.

-- Communicate and help resolve quality related issues as they relate to the site and other SpaceX locations i.e. launch site, production, and manufacturing.
+- Communicate and help resolve quality related issues as they relate to the site and other SpaceX locations i.e. Launch Site, Production, and Test sites.

 - Routinely observe technical operations and offer guidance and/or serve as an additional technical resource.